SFB1252/talks/workshops/02-research-data-management/README.md

 ## Overview

-This workshop introduces the fundamentals of research data management (RDM), covering best practices for data collection, organization, storage, and sharing throughout the research lifecycle.
+Fundamentals of research data management (RDM).
+Best practices for data collection, organization, storage, and sharing throughout the research lifecycle.

 ## Learning Objectives

-- Understand the principles of research data management
+- Principles of research data management
-- Learn about data management planning
+- Data management planning
-- Explore tools and platforms for data storage and sharing
+- Tools and platforms for data storage and sharing
-- Understand legal and ethical considerations in data management
+- Legal and ethical considerations in data management

 ## Materials